Exabyte-io/documentation/docs/materials-designer/editor/view.md

-# 3d Editor: View Panel
+# 3d Editor: the "Viewer"

 The first `View` button <i class="zmdi zmdi-eye zmdi-hc-border"></i> under the interactive functionality of the 3D Editor offers the user the possibility to perform the following set of actions to modify the current view: